 - Removing unnecessary iconography.

-These updates are being rolled out gradually.
+These updates have been rolled out gradually.
 Homework tasks and worksheets labelled as ‘Ready for tablets‘ in MyMaths will have gone through this process.

-Removing the dependency on Flash will enable us to make further improvements in accessibility.
+Removing the dependency on Flash enable us to make further improvements in accessibility.

 When you browse MyMaths, free colour overlay desktop browser extensions such as Google Chrome Overlay will work on selected pages such as our login pages, content library, and student portal.
 These extensions will also work on the homework tasks, lessons, and worksheets converted from Flash.
 Lessons also have a colour overlay option included in the player menu.